• Skip to primary navigation

 • Preheat your skillet over medium-low heat before you start cooking your french toast.

-• Don’t cook them over high heat, or you’ll risk burning your toast without fully cooking them.
+• Don’t cook them over high heat, or you’ll risk burning your toast without fully cooking it.

 Storing and freezing